patofoto/Demon_Klipper_Essentials_Unified/README.md

 - Full instructions available here in the `bed_fans.cfg` file

 ### NEW!
 The Demon AES System!
-- Save your printer from damage from homing errors when using a Z Endstop switch & senorless homing!
+- Save your printer from damage from homing errors when using a Z Endstop switch & Sensorless homing!
 This could save you a lot of money if homing fails!
 - Full instructions avaiable here: https://github.com/3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch

 ### NEW!
 Start Macro handling for Smart Filament Sensor Encoder